GerritCodeReview/plugins_javamelody/src/main/resources/Documentation/database-monitoring.md

 ===================

 JavaMelody supports out of the box JNDI DataSource in Web container (Tomcat).
-Because Gerrit instantiates its data source on its own, JavaMelody can not intercept it and therefore no SQL statistic reports can be gathered.
+Because Gerrit instantiates its data source on its own, JavaMelody cannot intercept it and therefore no SQL statistic reports can be gathered.

 To overcome that problem a data source proxy must be installed.

 Datasource interceptor JAR (that creates the data source proxy) must be available in the bootstrap classpath for Gerrit core to load it.
-Moreover, because the interceptor depends on javamelody core library, it must be provided in the bootstrap classpath too.
-In this case the plugin must not contain the javamelody core library (shaded jar).

-Thus the javamelody dependencies must not be packaged in the plugin itself.

 Add the following line to `$gerrit_site/etc/gerrit.config` under `database` section: